We are proud to work closely with:

 Press Releases & News - How much do you know about Renewable Energy?

-The first of a series of Global Round Tables organised by the United Nations Environment Programme (UNEP) and the European Energy Centre (EEC) will take place at the Scottish Government in Leith next Monday (11 March.)
+The first of a series of Global Round Tables organised by the United Nations Environment Programme (UNEP) and the European Energy Centre (EEC) will take place at the Scottish Government Buildings in Leith next Monday (11 March.)

 At these events, the UN will gather industry leaders in renewable energy and finance, in order to create green energy projects which will benefit developing countries.

 The Round Tables comprise five such events in financial centres around Europe, at locations including the London Guildhall, the United Nations offices in Paris and Frankfurt, and the University of Milan, between 11 and 26 March.

 The EEC has a history of working closely with Edinburgh-based organisations including Heriot-Watt University and Edinburgh Napier University.